Unibeautify/sparser/readme.md

 ## Files
 ### Critical
-* **parse.js** - Contains all the framework code.
+* **parse.ts** - Contains all the framework code.
 * lexers - A directory of language specific rules.

 ### Maintenance and Support
-* nodetest.js - An interface to quickly run the parser from a command line terminal using Node.js.
+* nodetest.ts - An interface to quickly run the parser from a command line terminal using Node.js.
 * browsertest.xhtml - An interface to quickly run the parser in a browser with formatted output.
-* language.js - A library used in nodetest.js and browsertest.xhtml to conveniently guess at the submitted language.
+* language.ts - A library used in nodetest.ts and browsertest.xhtml to conveniently guess at the submitted language.
-* httpserver.js - In some browsers working with files from the file scheme is a pain in the ass, so let's use Node to fake it.
+* httpserver.ts - In some browsers working with files from the file scheme is a pain in the ass, so let's use Node to fake it.

 ## Contributing
 I plan to expand this section substantially as this project grows.
-In the mean time run the test suite using `node test/validate.js`.
+In the mean time run the test suite using `node test/validate.ts`.

 ## FAQ